-AirPort and Bluetooth: Potential sources of interference
+Wi-Fi and Bluetooth: Potential sources of wireless interference

-Learn about potential sources of wireless interference.
+Learn about potential sources of Wi-Fi and Bluetooth (wireless) interference.

-- Intermittent or complete loss of connection.
+- Intermittent or complete loss of the wireless connection

-Sources of interference:
+Sources of interference

 - Microwave ovens: Using your microwave oven near your computer, Bluetooth device, or Wi-Fi base station may cause interference.